pytorch/serve/model-archiver/README.md

                         in case of TorchScript.
   --model-file MODEL_FILE
                         Path to python file containing model architecture.
+                        This parameter is mandatory for eager mode models.
+                        The model architecture file must contain only one class definition extended from torch.nn.modules.
-                        This parameter is mandatory for eager mode models --handler HANDLER     Handler path to handle custom TS inference logic.
+  --handler HANDLER     Handler path to handle custom TS inference logic.
   --extra-files EXTRA_FILES
                         Comma separated path to extra dependency files.